adurivault/FBMessage/README.md

 - [Interactive Data Visualization course (ECL MOS 5.5) - Romain Vuillemot](https://github.com/LyonDataViz/MOS5.5-Dataviz)

--[Facebook Chat Archive Parser](https://github.com/ownaginatious/fbchat-archive-parser).
+- [Facebook Chat Archive Parser](https://github.com/ownaginatious/fbchat-archive-parser).
 The fbmexplorer that we created uses this library to transform the html messages on a JSON file.
 Then based on the JSON file we have created our own parser.